State Anthem of the Republic of Azerbaijan: Current official

+The national anthem of Azerbaijan is usually performed in A, D, and G minor.

 In other scripts

 Regulations

 Regulations for the performance of the national anthem are set forth in the law signed by President Heydar Aliyev in 1996.
 While a performance of the anthem may include only music, only words, or a combination of both, the anthem must be performed using the official music and words prescribed by law.
 Once a performance has been recorded, it may be used for any purpose, such as in a radio or television broadcast.

 Musical adaptations

 In 2012, Philip Sheppard with the London Philharmonic Orchestra recorded the anthem for the 2012 Summer Olympics and the 2012 Summer Paralympics.